In This Section

 Semantic Audio Organization and Retrieval – Integrating User and Audio Information

 Higher-level semantic representations are essential for organization, search, retrieval, and discovery of audio and music.
 In order to mitigate semantic ambiguity and ensure an actionable representation, the formulation and implementation of an integrated framework is required.
 The framework should ideally consider all available information concerning the content and context of audio objects, as well as information about users’ context, demographics, usage activity, content description, such as e.g. tags or scores.
 The objective of the special session is to address current modelling, retrieval and interfacing trends from experts in the field.
-If you're interested in submitting a paper to this session, please contact Jan Larsen, and please see invitation.

 Special Session on Intelligent Audio Production

 The aim of this session is to bring together, for the first time, the disparate community working in this field.
 The session will consider ways in which semantic information can be used to create intelligent systems that are capable of performing audio production tasks which are typically done manually by a sound engineer.
 Particular attention is paid to the psychoacoustics and knowledge engineering needed to devise such systems.
 Different signal processing and machine learning approaches will be considered, as well as intelligent user interface designs that enable their use.
 The state of the art and future directions for intelligent audio production will also be discussed.